pradoprojects/pradoprojects/README.md

 <img src="pencil_logo.png" width="15%" align="right" />
 <p align="justify">
-Hi, I am <b>Marllos Prado</b>.I am a UX researcher and designer with a craftsmanship approach.
+      Hi, I am Marllos Prado.I am a UX researcher and designer with a craftsmanship approach.
 I prioritize simplicity and robustness over unnecessary complexity and embellishments in my work.
 In this space, I showcase my cross-functional skills and the projects I've been involved in throughout my career.
 Whether you're a recruiter, a student, or just a curious visitor, feel free to browse and reach out if you have any questions!  👀
 </p>

 </div>